GRIEG LODGE EVENTS & ACTIVITIES

 MUSIC EVENTS & CULTURAL PROGRAMS

 From Norwegian choral singing and classical concerts to folk music and the latest Norwegian jazz, Grieg Lodge has a long, rich history of music events and programs.
 Events held at the Hall have included concert pianist Knut Erik Jensen, the Norwegian folkdance troupe Leikarringen BUL Kongsberg, the 35-member accordion band Lindesness Trekkspillklub, and a Nordic Roots Dance Workshop led by Norse cultural scholar Kari Tauring.

 MAY 17 – SYTTENDE MAI CELEBRATION

 Norway’s most important national holiday – May 17 (Constitution Day) – is celebrated here in Portland in a community-wide event that has been sponsored by Grieg Lodge for generations.
 Join us for authentic Norwegian food, dancing and national dress, Norwegian Fjord horses, and local high school marching bands.
 Rain or shine, the event happens on May 17 every year.
 Click the link in the sidebar to the left to learn more about this year’s program.

-Join us the second Saturday of December (in the afternoon) for a traditional Christmas celebration–singing and dancing around the enormous tree in the center of our Ballroom, cookies galore, and a special appearance by Santa.
+second first Saturday of December from 1 to 4 pm for a traditional Christmas celebration–singing and dancing around the enormous tree in the center of our Ballroom, cookies galore, and a special appearance by Santa.
 For kids of all ages.

 VIKING PANCAKE BREAKFASTS

-(generally the second Sunday of the month, except for January, July, August and December) What better way to start the day than with a plate of delicious, all-you-can pancakes?
+(generally the second Sunday of the month, except for July, August, November and December) What better way to start the day than with a plate of delicious, all-you-can pancakes?
 Our popular breakfast also includes sides of scrambled eggs, roasted sausages, fresh fruit, applesauce, orange juice, tea, and bottomless coffee – all served up with Norwegian charm.
-Keep an eye on the sidebar to left for monthly events, to know whether our pancake breakfasts will occur or be canceled due to the pandemic.
+Keep an eye on the sidebar to left for monthly events.

 ANNUAL GRIEG LODGE BIRTHDAY BRUNCH

 At our April pancake breakfast, we celebrate our birthday with a delicious, special brunch, and at the same time, support the Grieg Lodge Scholarship Fund.
 The festivities include a raffle and presentation of the current year’s scholarship recipients.

 LADIES SOCIAL CLUB